Gharib Niwaz (Manipur)

 Gharib Niwaz (/pāmheiba/, Gopal Singh; 23 December 1690 – 13 December 1748), also known as Pamheiba, was the ruler of the Manipur Kingdom, ruling from c.
 1709 until his death in 1748.
-He introduced Hinduism as the state religion of his kingdom (1717) and changed the name of the kingdom from "Kangleipaak" to the Sanskrit Manipur (1724).
-He changed his royal name from his birth name Pamheipa to the Persianate "Gharib Niwaz".

-During most of his reign he was engaged in warfare against the weakened Burmese Toungoo Dynasty.
+He introduced Hinduism as the state religion of his kingdom (1717), and changed the name of the kingdom from "Kangleipak" to the Sanskrit Manipur (1724).
+He changed his royal name from his birth name Pamheipa or Pamheiba to the Persianate "Gharib Niwaz".
+During most of his reign, he was engaged in warfare against the weakened Burmese Toungoo Dynasty.

 In the early years of his rule (1710–1717 CE), Gharib Niwaz focused on consolidating his empire and engaging in military expeditions, including a notable victory in 1714 when his forces, disguised as a marriage party, defeated Burmese troops at the confluence of Chindwin and Ru Rivers.
 As conflicts with the expanding Burmese empire intensified, Gharib Niwaz achieved significant military triumphs, such as defeating Burmese forces at Shan villages and successfully defending against Burmese and Tripuri attacks in 1723.

 Gharib Niwaz's military endeavors went beyond defense, with offensive campaigns against Tripuris in 1727 and 1733, and multiple invasions into Burma from 1724 to 1741.
-The conquest of Saigang city on the Irrawaddy in 1738 highlighted his military prowess.
+The conquest of Sagaing city on the Irrawaddy in 1738 highlighted his military prowess.
 His legacy, marked by tales of triumph over Burmese forces, showcases Garib Niwaz's strategic brilliance and the enduring impact of his military successes.
 Under his rule, the Manipuri empire reached unprecedented heights, solidifying its dominance in South-East Asia and leaving an indelible mark on the region's history.
-According to historian Gangmumei, during the reign of Garib Niwaz, the Manipuri empire achieved the peak of its power and consolidation in the contemporary South-East Asian region.
+According to historian Gangmumei Kamei, during the reign of Garib Niwaz, the Manipuri empire achieved the peak of its power and consolidation in the contemporary South-East Asian region.